dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 8/Lab_8.rst

    e.
 On each BIG-IP go to **Module Statistics > Local Traffic** and bring up the persistence record statistics

-       #.
+   f.
 Go to the home page of your www_vs web service (http://10.1.10.100).
 Refresh a few times.

-       #.
+   g.
 Check the persistence records on each of your BIG-IPs, you should see the records are mirrored on each device

 #.
 Go to **Device Management >> Traffic Groups**.
 As you can see the default traffic group “\ **traffic-group-1**\ ” already exists.